JoshuaMichaelHall-Tech/enhanced-terminal-environment/README.md

 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

-## Disclaimer

-This software is provided "as is", without warranty of any kind, express or implied.
-The authors or copyright holders shall not be liable for any claim, damages or other liability arising from the use of the software.

-This project is a work in progress and may contain bugs or incomplete features.
-Users are encouraged to report any issues they encounter.

 ## Acknowledgements

 This project was developed with assistance from Anthropic's Claude AI assistant, which helped with: